atedeg/mdm/docs/_docs/devops-techniques/deployment-strategy.md

 assigning version numbers that are determined automatically and can reliably and consistently communicate the impact of changes to consumers.
-This tool, in addition to automatically determining the version to be assigned, can generate (and update) the `CHANGELOG` file reporting in an organized manner all the changes made in the various versions; it also interacts nicely with GitHub issues and PRs by creating comments concerning the releases made.
+This tool, in addition to automatically determining the version to be assigned, can generate (and update) the `CHANGELOG` file, reporting in an organized manner all the changes made in the various versions; it also interacts nicely with GitHub issues and PRs by creating comments concerning the releases made.